KeyboardKit/KeyboardKit/README.md

 * tvOS 13.0
 * watchOS 6.0

-Although the library builds on all platform, some features are unavailable on some platforms.
+Although KeyboardKit builds on all platform, some features are unavailable on some platforms.

 ## Installation

-The best way to install KeyboardKit is with the Swift Package Manager.
+The best way to install KeyboardKit is to use the Swift Package Manager.

 ```
 https://github.com/KeyboardKit/KeyboardKit.git